 Portland Motorcycle Accident Attorney

 Motorcycle riding is an exhilarating experience, but it can also be inherently dangerous.
 Oregon accident statistics indicate motorcyclists are 6.5 times more likely to be involved in a fatal accident, and more than 8 times more likely to receive major injuries than occupants in a vehicle.
-If you have been injured in an Oregon motorcycle accident, you don’t have to face the insurance companies alone to obtain fair and equitable compensation.
+If you have been injured in an motorcycle accident, you don’t have to face the insurance companies alone to obtain fair and equitable compensation.
 At Mayor Law, we have in-depth knowledge of the laws and legal procedures affecting motorcyclists in injury lawsuits.
-Should trial be necessary, you will want an experienced Portland motorcycle accident attorney who can effectively present your case to an Oregon jury.
-Travis Mayor knows how important your case is to you – and it is just as important to him.
-Contact us to schedule a free case evaluation or call (503) 444-2825.
+Should the trial be necessary, you will want an experienced Portland motorcycle accident attorney who can effectively present your case to a Portland jury.
+Attorney Travis Mayor knows how important your case is to you – and it is just as important to him.
+Contact us to schedule a free case evaluation or call (503) 610-0005.

 Issues Facing Motorcyclists